williamcruzme/laravel-fcm/README.md

 }
 ```

+> Remember, this is optional because `FcmMessage` automatically gets all devices of `$notifiable`.

 ### Specifying topics

-Using the `topic` method you can specific the topic to send the notification.
-This method ignores the devices of `$notifiable`:
+Using the `topic` method you can specific the topic to send the notification:

 ```php
 /**